bitovi/funcunit/README.md

 When you're testing a widget, you need to simulate the [funcunit.actions actions] that a user takes.
-FuncUnit uses the [syn] library to accurately simulate the correct low level events like mouseup and keypress for high level actions like [click] and [type].
+FuncUnit uses the [syn] library to accurately simulate the correct low level events like mouseup and keypress for high level actions like [FuncUnit.prototype.click] and [FuncUnit.prototype.type].
 The following shows how to simulate common user actions.

 __Click__